ranon-rat/IoT-camera-platform/README.md

 ### server

-If you want to check the documentation here is it [docs](https://github.com/ranon-rat/IoT-camera-platform/blob/master/server/englishDoc.md) for now its not finished but if you want you can aport to the project.
+If you want to check the documentation here is it [docs](https://github.com/ranon-rat/IoT-camera-platform/blob/master/server/englishDoc.md) for now its not finished but if you want you can contribute to the project.

 ## Español